KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_upgrading_to_v0_29/01_backwards_compatibility.md

 In the attester (credential issuance) flow the message types `submit-terms` and `request-attestation` have changed.
 In the verifier (presentation exchange) flow the message type `submit-credential` message is affected.

-Version 3.0 extensions can achieve backwards compatibility by translating messages received from and sent to the application implementing an earlier version of the specification.
+Version 3.0 extensions can achieve backward compatibility by translating messages received from and sent to the application implementing an earlier version of the specification.
 Below you can find brief descriptions of how these translations can be implemented.

 <!--TODO: After Sporran release, replace with the following